 Amanda maintains a robust litigation and compliance practice and helps clients navigate international environmental laws and regulations, focused on e-waste, plastics, and extended producer responsibility.

 Amanda’s practice focuses on a diverse mix of environmental regulatory law and litigation.
 Amanda works on several litigation teams defending waste and recycling companies in state and federal environmental, class action, and toxic tort litigation.
 Amanda also helps clients navigate compliance issues, ranging from the initial stages of permitting to enforcement under the Clean Air Act (CAA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), National Environmental Policy Act (NEPA), and Endangered Species Act (ESA).
-She also has experience working with environmental justice, extended producer responsibility (EPR), and climate change matters.

 Prior to joining Beveridge & Diamond as a summer associate in 2021, Amanda worked as a Law Clerk for the Natural Resources Section at the U.S. Department of Justice, Environment and Natural Resources Division.
 In law school, Amanda was president of Wake Forest University School of Law’s Environmental Law Society and worked in the Appellate Advocacy Clinic, assisting clients with appeals and advocating as amici at the United States Supreme Court.

 - University of Florida (B.A., magna cum laude, 2019)

 - Political Science Major

 - Wake Forest Law Appellate Advocacy Clinic